When and how often can a debt collector call me on the phone?

 If you don’t want to receive calls from a debt collector at a particular time or place, such as on the weekends or at work, you should tell the debt collector.
 If they’re aware you don’t want or are not allowed to receive personal calls at work, for example, they’re not allowed to contact you there.

 You have a right to ask a debt collector to stop contacting you.

-The Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors from placing repeated or continuous telephone calls or conversations to you with the intent to harass, oppress, or abuse you.
-The Debt Collection Rule clarifies when a debt collector’s actions may have broken this law and creates certain “presumptions” to help determine whether a debt collector has violated this law.
-The debt collector is presumed to violate the law if they place a telephone call to you about a particular debt
+The Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors from placing repeated or continuous telephone calls to you or having telephone conversations with you with the intent to annoy, abuse, or harass you.
+“Placing a telephone call” includes telephone calls that the debt collector makes and that go into voicemail.

+In addition, the Debt Collection Rule creates certain “presumptions” to help determine whether debt collectors have violated this law.
+The debt collector is presumed to violate the law if they place a telephone call to you about a particular debt:

 - More than seven times within a seven-day period, or

 - Within seven days after engaging in a telephone conversation with you about the particular debt.